Mayukhdeb/notes/content/post/2024-02-26-explain-predict-control.md

 ---

 The goal of any science is to **explain, predict and control**.
 Astrophysics for example has been good at explain and predict.
-But it has not been able to control the starts whose properties can be easily explained or predicted.
+But it has not been able to control the stars whose properties can be easily explained or predicted.

 # Physiology is micro.
 Sociology is macro.
 Psychology is the dance in between.